SemsProject/CombineExt/ExtendCombineFormatizer.md

 Extend the Formatizer to Recognize further Types of Files
 ==========================================================

-The CombineFormatizer maintains a list of recognizers which are able to recognize certain file types, see `List<FormatRecognizer> recognizerList` in /src/main/java/de/unirostock/sems/cbext/Formatizer.java
+The CombineFormatizer maintains a list of recognizers which are able to recognize certain file types, see `List<FormatRecognizer> recognizerList` in `/src/main/java/de/unirostock/sems/cbext/Formatizer.java`

 Extending the List of Recognizers
 ----------------------------------

 * to extend the Formatizer you can simply pass another recognizer to the method `Formatizer.addFormatRecognizer (FormatRecognizer recognizer)`
-* every Recognizer needs to extend the `FormatRecognizer` class, see /src/main/java/de/unirostock/sems/cbext/FormatRecognizer.java
+* every Recognizer needs to extend the `FormatRecognizer` class, see `/src/main/java/de/unirostock/sems/cbext/FormatRecognizer.java`
-* there are a few recognizers added by default, see /src/main/java/de/unirostock/sems/cbext/recognizer
+* there are a few recognizers added by default, see `/src/main/java/de/unirostock/sems/cbext/recognizer`
   * [BioPaxRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/BioPaxRecognizer.java) is able to recognize BioPax files
   * [CellMlRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/CellMlRecognizer.java) is able to recognize CellML files
   * [SbgnRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/SbgnRecognizer.java) is able to recognize SBGN files
   * [SbmlRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/SbmlRecognizer.java) is able to recognize SBML files
   * [SbolRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/SbolRecognizer.java) is able to recognize SBOL files
   * [SedMlRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/SedMlRecognizer.java) is able to recognize SED-ML files
   * [DefaultRecognizer](https://github.com/SemsProject/CombineExt/blob/master/src/main/java/de/unirostock/sems/cbext/recognizer/DefaultRecognizer.java) is a fallback to recognize files by there mime type or extension
 * every recognizer has a **priority**
 * the default reconizer has a priority of 100:
   * if you want your recognizer to be asked first give it a higher priority
   * the priorities of recognizers shipped with this library
   * you can change the priority of a recognizer, for example if you know that there are mainly SBML files in your project:
     * `SbmlRecognizer.priority = 200`
     * afterwards you **must** resort the recognizers of the Formatizer using `Formatizer.resortRecognizers ()`
 * you can remove all recognizers using `Formatizer.removeRecognizers ()`
 * you can add all default recognizers using `Formatizer.addDefaultRecognizers ()`

-Extending the !FormatRecognizer class
+Extending the FormatRecognizer class
 --------------------------------------

 The abstract class has 4 functions that you need to implement: